mkalz/kalz.cc/content/publication/steinbacheretal-jce25/index.md

 slides: ""
 ---

-Kulaksız, T., Steinbacher, J. & Kalz, M. (2023).
-Technology-Enhanced Learning in the Education of Oncology Medical Professionals: A Systematic Literature Review. *Journal of Cancer Education*. https://doi.org/10.1007/s13187-023-02329-1
+Steinbacher, J., Kulaksız, T., & Kalz, M. (2025).
+Exploring the Current Use of Educational Technologies in the Oncology Domain Across Europe: A Cross-Sectional Study. *Journal of Cancer Education*, 1-8. https://doi.org/10.1007/s13187-025-02703-1